 PLEASE REFER TO FILE ID NO 18-571 FOR APPLICANTS.

-made Commissioner seconded motion was by Moss. by Commissioner Hardin, to insert the name MARY ANN BARKER, and Resolution be ADOPTED.
+A motion by Commissioner Moss. seconded by was made Commissioner Hardin, to insert the name MARY ANN BARKER, and that the Resolution be ADOPTED.
 Comrs.
-Sobel and Perkins motion carried by nominated Frank Sellers, Jr. The the following vote:
+Sobel and Perkins nominated Frank Sellers, Jr. The motion carried by the following vote: